What makes Buntingsdale a great place to learn in?

 Our school values are displayed around the school and contribute to our Article of the month.
 These in turn also support our emphasis on British Values and the United Nations Rights of the Child.

 As a state maintained school our curriculum is based on the statutory Early Years and National Curriculum Frameworks.
 At Buntingsdale we aim to ensure that pupils are motivated to learn through curriculum activities that enthuse and excite them.
-At Buntingsdale global learning is a key feature of our approach to learning and there is more information about this elsewhere on our school website.
-We believe that developing global learning within our curriculum has resulted in very positive recent comments from pupils including

 “School is fun because the topics are brilliant”,